muten84/appify/README.md

 </div>
 ```
 ####@ViewHandler
-So if you want to intercept the click event on the button with id checkInBtn you have to write this simple code in your controller class:
+So if you want to intercept the click event on the button with id "checkInBtn" contained in the "mainPage" page you have to write this simple code in your controller class:

 ``` java
 @ViewHandler(eventType = "click", viewId = "checkInBtn")
 	public void onCheckInStart() {
 		GWT.log("onCheckInStart");
 	}
 ```
 Classes annotated with @Controller annotation MUST have a constructor with a WebApp type parameter.
-This constructor will enables the framework to inject the WebApp interface.
-Trough this interface you can develop your controller to programmatically interact with your services, trigger a page transition, obtain your current app state, change some view behavior like CSS toggles, show modals, show tooltips and popovers, and to read and write the persistent storage.
+This constructor will enables the framework to inject the WebApp skeleton.
+Webapp skeleton enable you to develop your controllers to trigger a page transition, obtain your current app state, get current visualized page reference, change some view behavior like CSS toggles, show modals, show tooltips and popovers, and to read and write the persistent storage.
+For all WebApp API skeleton you can see at the WebApp API.

 ####@ViewElement
 Appify can inject the desired view element in your controller.
 If you have the need to get a reference to an input text element you can declare it as a field of your controller class: